syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Auto-Hide-Window.md

 ## Auto hide all dock windows on loading

-The [SetAutoHideOnLoad](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetAutoHideOnLoad.html) function of DockingManager is used to autohide all the child windows while loading the control.
+The [SetAutoHideOnLoad](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetAutoHideOnLoad.html) function of DockingManager is used to auto hide all the child windows while loading the control.

 {% tabs %}